jippi/puppet-php/docs/configuration.rst

 .. note ::

-  This function do not trigger any refresh of services out of the box
+  This function does not trigger any refresh of services out of the box

 Example code, configuring PHP APC to be enabled and use more memory than default.